keithmcnulty/scraping/web_scraping_tutorial.md

 wiki_didyouknow()
 ```

-    ## Did you know that while Caltech's historic South Houses were renovated, its North Houses were recommended for demolition for lack of architectural appeal?
+    ## Did you know that the Melkite Christian Sarjun ibn Mansur, who headed the fiscal administration of Syria under the first five Umayyad caliphs, was the father of Saint John of Damascus?
 (Courtesy of Wikipedia)

 ``` r
 wiki_onthisday()
 ```

-    ## Did you know that on this day in 1969 – Vietnam War: President Richard Nixon announced that the United States would not "undertake all the defense of the free nations of the world", beginning the Vietnamization of the war.
+    ## Did you know that on this day in 2007 – Pratibha Patil (pictured) was sworn in as the first female president of India.
 (Courtesy of Wikipedia)